edgexfoundry/device-rest-go/README.md

 ## Build with NATS Messaging
 Currently, the NATS Messaging capability (NATS MessageBus) is opt-in at build time.
-This means that the published Docker image and Snaps do not include the NATS messaging capability.
+This means that the published Docker images do not include the NATS messaging capability.

 The following make commands will build the local binary or local Docker image with NATS messaging capability included.